 Facts about gender equality and poverty

 70 per cent of the poorest people in the world are women.
 About 700 million women and girls in rural areas are living in absolute poverty.
-Female farmers still lack the same opportunities as male farmers.
-Women have less access to trainings, education, credit and loans.
+Women farmers still lack the same opportunities as male farmers.
+Women have less access to training, education, credits and loans.
 They are discriminated against in land- and agrarian reforms, and are sometimes prevented to become members in organisations and cooperatives.

-FAO´s study shows that gender equality is very important for agricultural development and food security.
-Investing in female farmers would result in increasing their harvests to the same level as men’s food production.
-That would be enough to reduce the number of malnourished people in the world by 12-17 per cent.
+FAO´s study also shows that gender equality is very important for agricultural development and food security.
+Investing in female farmers would result in increasing their harvests to the same level as men’s food production and that would be enough to reduce the number of malnourished people in the world by 12-17 per cent.